Towards robust vision by multi-task learning on monkey visual cortex: Neural multi-task learning

-\paragraph{Training} We used cross-entropy loss for single task \emph{image classification} and Poisson loss for single task \emph{neural prediction}.
-For \emph{multitask training}, the challenge was to find the optimal balance between the two objectives that achieves a reasonable performance on each task individually, and allows both tasks to benefit from each other by learning common representations.
+We used cross-entropy loss for single task \emph{image classification} and Poisson loss for single task \emph{neural prediction}.
+For \emph{multi-task training}, the challenge was to find the optimal balance between the two objectives that achieves a reasonable performance on each task individually, and allows both tasks to benefit from each other by learning common representations.
 To put both objectives on the same scale, we used their corresponding negative log-likelihood and learned their balance through trainable observation noise parameters $\sigma$~\citep{loss_weighing}.
 This yields a combined loss of $\frac{1}{\sigma_{c}^2} \mathcal{L}_\text{CE}(\btheta,\bpsi_{c}) + \frac{1}{2\sigma_{n}^2} \mathcal{L}_\text{MSE}(\btheta,\bpsi_{n}) + \log \sigma_{c} + \log \sigma_{n}$ where $\btheta$ are the shared parameters and $\bpsi_{c}$, $\sigma_{c}$ and $\bpsi_{n}$, $\sigma_{n}$ are the task-specific parameters for $c$lassification and $n$eural prediction, respectively.
 The classification objective $\mathcal{L}_\text{CE}$ was the standard cross-entropy, analogous to the single-task case.
 For MTL on neural data, we used mean-squared error $\mathcal{L}_\text{MSE}$ because the targets are predictions from the network trained on neural data and not the original noisy neural responses.
 For optimization, we accumulated the gradients over the different losses to optimize the shared parameters $\btheta$ in a single combined gradient step.
 By definition, the two loss components would contribute equally to the learning process.
-However, we can manually steer the focus towards either task via the \emph{batch-ratio} hyperparameter, which defines the proportion of neural to classification batches accumulated for each optimization step.